 The fire protection and safety engineering technology program has existed at Oklahoma State University since 1937.
 The demand by business and industry for loss control specialists has resulted in the evolution of the program into one that now places emphasis upon industrial fire protection, safety, and occupational health.
-The program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET) and concludes with the Bachelor of Science in Engineering Technology degree in fire protection and safety.
+The program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET) 111 Market Place, Suite 1050, Baltimore MD 21202-4012; phone: 410-347-7700; electronic mail: accreditation@abet.org; Internet site: www.abet.org/tac1.html.
+The program concludes with the Bachelor of Science in Engineering Technology degree in fire protection and safety.